100 Notable alumni of

 -

-Heinrich Magnus Manske is a German biochemist who is a leading researcher on malaria.
+Heinrich Magnus Manske is a German biochemist who is a researcher on malaria.
 He is a senior staff scientist at the Wellcome Sanger Institute in Cambridge, UK and a software developer of one of the first versions of the MediaWiki software, which powers Wikipedia and a number of other wiki-based websites.

 -